rilldata/rill-examples/rill-row-access-policies/README.md

 ```

 ## Testing row access policies
-The row access policy can be tested in both Rill Developer and Rill Cloud via the [`view as` functionality](https://docs.rilldata.com/manage/security#testing-your-policies) .
+The row access policy can be tested in both Rill Developer and Rill Cloud via the [`view as` functionality](https://docs.rilldata.com/manage/security#testing-your-policies).
+If you are viewing this project in our demo page, you will not be able to use the "view as" feature as this is available for admins in Rill Cloud only.
+Please clone the project locally to try in Rill Developer.

 ### Metrics View Layer
 1. **Basic row access policies.**